 (1) In Part 1 of Schedule 2 to the Road Traffic Offenders Act 1988 (c 53) (prosecution and punishment of offences), in the entry relating to section 174 of the Road Traffic Act 1988 (c 52) (false statements and withholding material information), for columns (3) and (4) there is substituted—

-(2) Section 282(3) (increase in maximum term that may be imposed on summary conviction of offence triable either way) has effect
+(2) Section 282(3) (increase in maximum term that may be imposed on

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.